 Hip Disability and Osteoarthritis Outcome Score (HOOS)

-The HOOS questionnaire was built upon the Western Ontario and MacMaster Universities Osteoarthritis Index (WOMAC) – an instrument that also measures outcomes in osteoarthritis following THA.
-Questions from the WOMAC (LK version 3.0) were used as the basis for the survey and two additional dimensions were added: sport & recreation and hip-related quality of life .
+The HOOS questionnaire was built upon the Western Ontario and MacMaster Universities Osteoarthritis Index (WOMAC) – an instrument that also measures outcomes in osteoarthritis and following THA.
+Questions from the WOMAC (LK version 3.0) were used as the basis for the HOOS survey and two additional dimensions were added: Sport and Recreation and Hip Related Quality of Life.

-To its advantage, however, HOOS has been found to be more responsive than the WOMAC survey.
+To its advantage however, HOOS has been found to be more responsive than the WOMAC survey.

-The HOOS is composed of 40 questions and looks at five subscales: Pain (10 items), Symptoms (5 items), Activity of Daily Living (17 items), Sport and Recreation Function (4 items), and Hip Related Quality of Life (4 items).
-A total score is calculated by using a simple formula to produce a score that ranges from 0-100 with higher scores representing better function.
-The survey is easy to administer and relatively easy to score.
+HOOS is composed of forty questions and attempts to assess patient outcomes by looking at five subscales: pain (10 items), symptoms (5 items), activity of daily living (17 items), sport and recreation function (4 items) and hip related quality of life (4 items).
+A total HOOS score is calculated by using a simple formula to produce a score that ranges from 0-100, with higher scores representing better function.
+The HOOS survey is easy to administer and relatively easy to score.

-The questionnaire is self-explanatory, user-friendly, and well-represented in literature.
-Additionally, because HOOS contains questions from the WOMAC, WOMAC scores may be derived from the questionnaire.
-Interestingly enough, HOOS is said to be more valuable for more active and younger patients than the WOMAC.
-This is because of the added subscales.
+The HOOS questionnaire is self-explanatory, user friendly and well represented in literature.
+Because the HOOS survey contains questions from the WOMAC, WOMAC scores may be calculated from a HOOS questionnaire.
+As a point of interest, the HOOS is suggested to be more valuable than the WOMAC for younger and more active patients due to the added subscales.

-- Nilsdotter, A., & Bremander, A. (2011).
-Measures of hip function and symptoms: Harris hip score (HHS), hip disability and osteoarthritis outcome score, Oxford hip score (OHS), Lequesne index of severity for osteoarthritis of the hip (LISOH), and American Academy of Orthopedic Surgeons (AAOS) hip and knee questionnaire.
+Hip disability and osteoarthritis outcome score (HOOS) – validity and responsiveness in total hip replacement | Measures of hip function and symptoms: Harris hip score (HHS), hip disability and osteoarthritis outcome score (HOOS), Oxford hip score (OHS), Lequesne index of severity for osteoarthritis of the hip (LISOH) and American Academy of Orthopedic Surgeons (AAOS) hip and knee questionnaire.